-The fair market value (FMV) of items must be established prior to their disposal.
-The determination of the surplus commodity's value will determine whether the superintendent has to submit it to the board.
+- 2 Due to federal monitoring and disposal requirements, we suggest differentiating the labeling of items purchased with federal funds from non-federal fund items. - 3 The FMV of items must be established prior to their disposal.
+The determination of the surplus commodity's FMV will determine whether the superintendent has to submit it to the board.
 You need to document how you reached FMV; Digital photos can be very useful, particularly if you decide FMV seems low.

-The disposal of items purchased with federal grant funds is governed by the following requirements which are located at 34 CFR 80.32(e).
-Disposition.
-When original or replacement equipment acquired under a grant or subgrant is no longer needed for the original project or program or for other activities currently or previously supported by a Federal agency, disposition of the equipment will be made as follows:
+The disposal of items purchased with federal grant funds is governed by the following requirements, which are located at 2 C.F.R. § 200.313(e):

+(e) Disposition.
+When original or replacement equipment acquired under a Federal award is no longer needed for the original project or program or for other activities currently or previously supported by a Federal awarding agency, except as otherwise provided in Federal statutes, regulations, or Federal awarding agency disposition instructions, the non-Federal entity must request disposition instructions from the Federal awarding agency if required by the terms and conditions of the Federal award.
+Disposition of the equipment will be made as follows, in accordance with Federal awarding agency disposition instructions: